AlexMcBex/Fish-in-a-Bucket---Project-1/README.md

 Good luck!

 ## Technologies Used
--HTML5
+1. HTML5
--CSS
+2. CSS
--JavaScript
+3. JavaScript
--Canvas
+4. Canvas
--Digital Art Program
+5. Digital Art Program

 ## User Stories
 - As a user, I want to keep my high score
 - As a user, I want to share my result on my social media
 - As a user, I want a hi-score mode

-##Wireframes and screenshots
+## Wireframes and screenshots